rhacp/task_microservice/readme.md

 First, download the repository as a ZIP file and build the project with Maven.

-Then, you can run a Docker stack with both the application and the database that will stay online.
+Then, you can run a Docker stack with both the application and the database containers that will stay online.

 ---

 ### Build the Project with Maven

-1. Ensure you are in the project's root directory.
+Ensure you are in the project's root directory.
 Then, build the project using Maven with the following command: <br>
 `mvn clean package`
-2. Then, the calculations are made and the call to the REST endpoint is sent.

 ---